a-kataev/go-influxdb-writer/README.md

 ## Usage

-Add import `github.com/a-kataev/go-influxdb-writer` to your source code and sync dependencies or directly edit the `go.mod` file.
+Add import `github.com/a-kataev/go-influxdb-writer` to your source code and sync dependencies or edit directly the `go.mod` file.

 ## Options

-The Writer uses set of options to configure behavior.
-These are available in the Options object creating a Writer instance using
+The Writer uses a set of options to configure behavior.
+These are available in the object Options to create a Writer instance with default options using:

 ```golang
 w := writer.NewWriter("http://localhost:8086", "test-token", "test-bucket")
 ```

-will use the default options.

-To set different configuration values, e.g. to set send interval or entries limit, get default options and change what is needed:
+To set different configuration values, e.g. to set the send interval or entries limit, get default options and change what is needed:

 ```golang
 w := writer.NewWriterWithOptions(writer.DefaultOptions().